Crowd4SDG/crowdnalysis/README.md

 - `pip install` the requirements into the virtual environment where you will use `crowdnalysis`
 - `import crowdnalysis`

 *see* `albania-analysis` [repo](https://github.com/Crowd4SDG/albania-analysis) for a sample usage and its initialization script (`bin/init-local.sh`) for the above-mentioned configuration.

+## How to run unit tests

+We use pytest as testing framework.
+Tests can be run by doing:

+`pytest src/`

+If we want to get the logs of the execution do

+`pytest src/ --log-cli-level 0`

+## Logging

+We use the standard `logging` library according to the rules [here](https://docs.python.org/3/howto/logging.html)

 ## Known issues
 ### On Mac